CourseReps/ECEN489-Spring2016/Project2/Project2.md

 * Get GPS location
 * Get IMU data
 * Concatenate into JSON
-* Send to Fusion Table, plot on map
+* Send to Fusion Table, plot on map (new)
-* Send to server, server sends to Fusion Table, plot on map
+* Send to server, server sends to Fusion Table, plot on map (new)

 ###Data Acquisition
 * Source 1 - XBee-based sensor tool with NUC or Android Phone